 Abstract

+The second version (v2) of the document additionally includes specification text reflecting the changes suggested in JCT-3V.

 It is proposed to align the maximum number direct and indirect reference layers, which has been inherited from MV-HEVC, to meet requirements of 3D-HEVC.